Platform-OS/pos-module-core/README.md

 }
 ```

 Events can be published and consumed by different parties.
-In application you can write a consumer that reacts on events published by module.
+In the application, you can write a consumer that reacts to events published by the module.

 ## Status handling

 You can create a new status with a command so you will have a status history in your entity.
-When you creating a status, tha `status_created` event will be published with the status object, so you can create your consumer and set your entity's status cache (for example `c__status`) field.
+When you create a status, the `status_created` event will be published with the status object, so you can create your consumer and set your entity's status cache (for example `c__status`) field.

 ### Creating a status